airbnb/Showkase/README.md

 colors & typography.
 It also renders your components in common situations like dark mode, right-to-left layouts, and scaled fonts which help in finding issues early.

-> Jetpack Compose is in alpha so Showkase may need breaking changes in order to keep up with changes in Compose.
+> Jetpack Compose is in beta so Showkase may need breaking changes in order to keep up with changes in Compose.

 <p align="center">